-Collect Evidence From The Accident Scene
+- Gather Information From The Accident Scene

-Get Immediate Medical Help
+- Get Immediate Medical Help

-Do Not Provide A Statement To The Other Party’s Insurer
+- Do Not Provide A Statement To The Other Party’s Insurer

-Stay Off Social Media
+- Stay Off Social Media

 Insurance company investigators are known for combing through social media accounts looking for posts or comments that might show that an accident injury claimant is lying or exaggerating the extent of their injuries.
-Even seemingly innocuous posts can be twisted and taken out of context in order to undermine your claim.
+Even seemingly innocuous posts can be twisted and taken out of context to undermine your claim.
 The best thing to do when you are involved in an auto accident claim is to stop using social media altogether until the claim is settled.

-Retain Experienced Legal Counsel As Soon As Possible
+- Retain Experienced Legal Counsel As Soon As Possible

 The Masters Law Firm, L.C., Team Is Here To Help